jdutel42/pDC-Antiviral-Splicing/README.md

 BHK Contaminant

 Finally, in the condition, pDC+BHK, we want to see if pDC in direct contact with BHK (infected or non infected cells) could lead to different alternatives splicing events.
-BHK are cells that come from hamster species (nom de l'espèce).
-However, in order to perform analysis, we need first to remove some of BHK contaminants transferred to pDC during the contact.
+BHK are cells that come from hamster species _Mesocricetus auratus_.
+However, in order to perform analysis, we need first to remove some BHK contaminants transferred to pDC during the contact.
 Indeed, during the interferogenic synapse, some RNA of BHK could be transferred to the pDC and contaminate the RNA of pDC.
-A solution to discard these RNA is to mapped these mixed RNA (pDC and BKH) on the hamster genome to remove all reads that mapped on this genome and so, corresponding to contaminants RNA.
-Then we use the dataset pDC+BKH separated from BHK originated reads, and pursue the pipeline established.
-This is necessary if we don’t want to be biased and wrongly allocate expression of genes from BHK to pDC.
-THis could interfere with conclusions.
+A solution to discard these RNA is to map these mixed RNA (pDC and BKH) on the hamster genome to remove all reads that mapped on this genome, and so, corresponding to contaminants RNA.
+Then we may use the dataset pDC+BKH separated from BHK originated reads, and pursue the established pipeline.
+This is necessary if we don’t want to be biased and wrongly allocate expression of genes from BHK to pDC, which could interfere with conclusions.

-### Quality Control

 ##### Interpretation

 By looking at raw data with the FastQC tool, we have seen really interesting features.
-Indeed, reads before trimming seems to have a disproportionate amount of guanine at the 3' end of reads, like represent in this picture :
+Indeed, reads before trimming seem to have a disproportionate amount of guanine at the 3' end of reads, like shown:

 ![img/Base_content.png](img/Base_content.png)

-In the same way, we have found, in several _R2.fastq (reversed reads complementary to forward reads), overexpressed sequences that seem to correspond to poly guanine expression.
-Here an example :
+In the same way, we have found, in several _R2.fastq (reversed reads complementary to forward reads), overexpressed sequences that seem to correspond to poly-guanine expression.
+Here is an example:

 ![img/fastqc_overrepresented_sequences_plot.png](img/fastqc_overrepresented_sequences_plot.png)
 ![img/Overexpressed_sequences_multiqc.png](img/Overexpressed_sequences_multiqc.png)

-With some researches, we have found that these overexpressed sequences are often found in sequencing data from Illumina sequencers NovaSeq/NextSeq.
-According to some users on [this](https://www.biostars.org/p/9499939/) BioStar forums "Poly-G reads represent cluster producing no signal in two-color chemistry" like we found in these sequencers.
-These informations are confirmed too on [this](https://www.researchgate.net/post/What_can_cause_poly-G_tails_on_NextSeq_fastq_from_seemingly_failed_libraries) ResearchGate forum.
-We think that may be the reasons of what we can see with G content in 3' end and with overexpressed sequences in our data.
+With some research, we have learned that these overexpressed sequences are often found in sequencing data from Illumina sequencers NovaSeq/NextSeq.
+According to some users on [this](https://www.biostars.org/p/9499939/) BioStar forums, "Poly-G reads represent cluster producing no signal in two-color chemistry" like we found in these sequencers.
+This information is confirmed as well on [this](https://www.researchgate.net/post/What_can_cause_poly-G_tails_on_NextSeq_fastq_from_seemingly_failed_libraries) ResearchGate forum.
+We think that may be the reason behind our observations of G content in 3' end and with overexpressed sequences in our data.
-On the over side, the overrepresented sequences of "N" can indicate quality issues at certain locations within the sequences.
-These 2 files commes from a previous experiment realized in 2020.
+On the other side, the overrepresented sequences of "N" can indicate quality issues at certain locations within the sequences.
+These 2 files come from a previous experiment realized in 2020.
 This can be observed in the following graph:

 ![img/PerBaseNContent.PNG](img/PerBaseNContent.PNG)

 As these overexpressed sequences are not highly expressed in our dataset (only around ~0.20% of total sequences), this will not bias our analysis, and with a trimming step, these sequences will be removed.
-But it seems important to us to understand from what this can arise from, can this have an impact on our analysis, and inform project leader that this could probably happen in their next analysis.
+But it seems important for us to understand from what this can arise from, if this may have an impact on our analysis, and inform project leader that this could probably happen in their next analysis.

-Moreover, on all of the .fastq files, as we can see on the picture bellow, there is a high amount of adapters even in the middle of reads.
+Moreover, on all of the .fastq files, as we can see on the picture below, there is a high amount of adapters even in the middle of reads.

 ![img/Adapter_content.png](img/Adapter_content.png)

-As presented in the next section, this has cause problems during the trimming steps and after for the alignement with STAR, because reads have been severly truncated with trimming steps, and this lead to a lots of very short reads.
+As presented in the next section, this has caused problems during the trimming steps and later for the alignement with STAR, because reads have been severly truncated with trimming steps, and this lead to a lot of very short reads.

 We have also found sequences with a heightened level of duplication: